USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

 * Timing
     * Both components have to be available at the same time to get portfolio of an user.

-* Discovery
+* Discovery and binding
+    * User interface provides to the Trading Aggregator the Trading Platforms which should be added to his user's account.
-    * Trading Aggregator finds the Trading platforms component at running time using web API as HTTP request/response.
+    Thus, the Trading Aggregator finds the Trading platforms component BEFORE running time.
+Hence, Binding is static.

 {.feedback